Back to Book/course

 The ECG in ectopic atrial rhythm and atrial tachycardia

-• The ventricular rate is regular, ranging between 100 and 250 beats per minute in atrial tachycardia, and less than 100 beats per minute in atrial rhythm.
+• The ventricular rate is regular, typically ranging from 100 to 250 beats per minute in atrial tachycardia and less than 100 beats per minute in atrial rhythm.

 Figure 1.
 Atrial rhythm.